2ndSightLab/ai-tracker/README.md

 ### Jobs Run Environment (Work Environment, Web Environment, +) ###

 The job framework infrastructure allows me to quickly and securely run jobs which could include AI agents.
+I have a separate set of projects for the Job and AI agent application layer framework and job infrastructure.

 | Feature | Deploy | Delete | Verify | Tested | Code Review | Security Review |
 | :--- | :---: | :---: | :---: | :---: | :---: |:---: |